Hubberholme: St. Michael and All Angels' Church

 This small Norman church is open for regular services.
 There is a small cemetery in its grounds which contain the ashes of J.B.
 Priestley.
 Most of the church dates from the 12th century but the oak roof was completed in 1558.
 The church's oak pews were crafted by Kilburn's Robert Thompson, whose trademark mouse can be found in the woodwork.
 The tower contains two bells, both cast by John Taylor and Co of Loughborough in the early 20th century.
 They replaced an older bell, cast by William Oldfield in 1601, which is now on display in the church.
 The heavier bell can be rung full-circle.
 The George Inn, opposite the church, was originally the vicarage.

 The church was featured in the final episode of the BBC television series All Creatures Great and Small as the venue for the wedding of Franco and Katharine Pedretti.

 Scar House

 Scar House is on the hill overlooking Hubberholme and is often passed by ramblers on their way to Cray.
-The current buildings is of Victorian origin but a previous house was visited by George Fox in 1652 while he was trying to convert Seekers to Quakers.
+The current building is of Victorian origin but a previous house was visited by George Fox in 1652 while he was trying to convert Seekers to Quakers.
 At the time the house was owned by James Tennant, who was later executed in York for religious reasons.
 The house became the first piece of land owned by the Quakers and contains a Quaker burial ground, although there are no headstones.